awsdocs/aws-freertos-docs/doc_source/dev-guide-freertos-kernel.md

 Coalesces adjacent free blocks to avoid fragmentation\.
 Includes an absolute address placement option\.

 `heap_5`
-Similar to heap\_4\.
+Is similar to heap\_4\.
 Can span the heap across multiple, non\-adjacent memory areas\.

 ## Inter\-task Coordination<a name="inter-task-coordination"></a>

+This section contains information about FreeRTOS primitives\.

 ### Queues<a name="inter-task-queues"></a>

 Queues are the primary form of inter\-task communication\.
 They can be used to send messages between tasks and between interrupts and tasks\.
-In most cases, they are used as thread\-safe FIFO \(First In First Out\) buffers with new data being sent to the back of the queue\. \(Data can also be sent to the front of the queue\.\) Messages are sent through queues by copy, meaning the data \(which can be a pointer to larger buffers\) is itself copied into the queue rather than simply storing a reference to the data\.
+In most cases, they are used as thread\-safe First In First Out \(FIFO\) buffers with new data being sent to the back of the queue\. \(Data can also be sent to the front of the queue\.\) Messages are sent through queues by copy, meaning the data \(which can be a pointer to larger buffers\) is itself copied into the queue rather than simply storing a reference to the data\.

 Queue APIs permit a block time to be specified\.
 When a task attempts to read from an empty queue, the task is placed into the Blocked state until data becomes available on the queue or the block time elapses\.
 Tasks in the Blocked state do not consume any CPU time, allowing other tasks to run\.
 Similarly, when a task attempts to write to a full queue, the task is placed into the Blocked state until space becomes available in the queue or the block time elapses\.
 If more than one task blocks on the same queue, the task with the highest priority is unblocked first\.